opennetworkinglab/aether-docs/developer/roc.rst

 Add the necessary helm repositories::

-   # obtain username and password from Michelle and/or ONF infra team
-   export repo_user=<username>
-   export repo_password=<password>
-   helm repo add aether --username "$repo_user" --password "$repo_password" https://charts.aetherproject.org
+   helm repo add aether https://charts.aetherproject.org

 ``aether-roc-umbrella`` will bring up the ROC and its services::